tylergehm/configure-ad/README.md

 <h2>Deployment and Configuration Process</h2>

-For a detailesd explaination of creating Virtual Machines, please visit the project [Creating Virtual Machines in Azure Portal](https://github.com/tylergehm/vm)
+For a detailed explanation of creating Virtual Machines, please visit the project [Creating Virtual Machines in Azure Portal](https://github.com/tylergehm/vm)